SID-Organization/warehouse-ts-project/README.md

 ## 🚀 About Us
-We care about everyone's routine and time, that's why we created the Warehouse System
+We are looking to improve the time spent when teachers request for materials to use in their class, then, we created the Warehouse System

 ## 🛠 Skills